bluekamandy/git-cheat-sheet/README.md

 `git init` – Initialize git in current directory

+Note: If you are using GitHub, after you create a local repository, if it is local it may not adhere to GitHub's new nomenclature.
+To change master to main, after you make your first commit, type the following: `git branch -m master main` and this will change the name of your primary branch to main from the older master.

 `git status` – Check status of git repository

 `git add` – Stage a file for version tracking.